gboncoffee/uOrCS/README.md

 normal as they were removed from a much bigger codebase, where they made actual sense.

+The branch predictor and BTB were added as an exercise.

 Happy coding! ;)

 ## Notice